roboflow/inference/docs/foundation/sam2.md

 You can use Segment Anything 2 to identify the precise location of objects in an image.
 This process can generate masks for objects in an image iteratively, by specifying points to be included or discluded from the segmentation mask.

+## How to Use Segment Anything

+To use Segment Anything 2 with Inference, you will need a Roboflow API key.
+If you don't already have a Roboflow account, <a href="https://app.roboflow.com" target="_blank">sign up for a free Roboflow account</a>.
+Then, retrieve your API key from the Roboflow dashboard.

 ## How To Use SAM2 Locally With Inference

 We will follow along with the example located at `examples/sam2/sam2.py`.